Phidk/warranty-repair-ledger/README.md

 - Swagger/OpenAPI docs for quick exploration
 - xUnit integration tests using an in-memory SQLite database
 - Warranty defaults model the Danish Sale of Goods Act two year period; the sample implementation assumes failures are on different parts, so it does not grant an additional two year term for the exact same component
+- When a consumer explicitly opts for repair under the 2024 EU “Right to Repair” amendment to Directive (EU) 2019/771, completed repairs extend the legal guarantee by 12 months

 ## Tech Stack